-Diary of an Extended Breastfeeding Mom at 14 Months
+Diary of an Extended Breastfeeding Mom: Month 14

 Medela's own Kate takes us first-hand through the challenges & successes of her extended breastfeeding journey.
 See her post on making it to Month 14.

 Call it “extended breastfeeding,” “full-term breastfeeding,” or “natural-term breastfeeding,” nursing beyond one year is the norm throughout the world and recommended by experts to maximize the amazing benefits of breast milk.
 In this series, third-time, working and breastfeeding mom, Kate, shares her experiences with nursing after 12 months in her own words.
 Kate is part of Medela’s marketing team as the senior manager of communications and public relations.
 She is happy to share her journey with you all – including her challenges and flaws, as a real glimpse into the perfectly imperfect experience of breastfeeding.
 If you missed the previous posts in the series, here’s the first post and the second post to get you caught up.